CyberGen49/CyberVideoPlayer/README.md

 ## Changelog
 Hotfix commits to the repo aren't mentioned here.

+### 1.5.0 - 2021-11-05
+* Added a fade-in animation when the player loads
+* Removed the `noBackground` and `script` parameters
+* Made indicators properly display on mobile in place of the big play/pause button
+* Added more diverse error icons (see above)
+* Added a 'fit to screen' option that sets the video to cover all extra space

 ### 1.4.0 - 2021-11-04
 * Added a context menu option to disable blur effects